dcernst/IBL-CardiffWorkshop2014/Schedule.md

 8. Discussion of solutions (30-45 mins)
   - Reshuffle groups
   - Small groups share out
-9. Activity "series discussion" (20-30 mins)
+9. Activity "series discussion" (20-30 mins) *Never got to this*
   - Small groups with handout
   - Small groups share out
-10. Nuts and Bolts discussion?
+10. Nuts and Bolts discussion? *Never got to this*
   - Dana has misc slides (need to be organized)
   - Be sure to bring up resources
-11. Informal panel discussion, burning questions (15 mins)
+11. Informal panel discussion, burning questions (15 mins) *Never got to this*

 # Back-up Activities #